Livostin Side Effects

 Generic Name: levocabastine ophthalmic

-Note: This page contains information about the side effects of levocabastine ophthalmic.
-Some of the dosage forms included on this document may not apply to the brand name Livostin.
+Note: This document contains side effect information about levocabastine ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Livostin.

 Applies to levocabastine ophthalmic: ophthalmic suspension